sarahcrosby/project-five-django/README.md

 * [Heroku](https://dashboard.heroku.com/) - to host the project.
 * [GitHub](https://github.com/) - for version control, and to host the project.
 * [Amazon Web Services](https://aws.amazon.com/) - for hosting purposes.
+* [Cloud 9](https://c9.io/) - the cloud-based integrated development environment used to write the code.

 ### UX